HuygensING/translatin-manif/README.md

 ## About

-This repo contains texts and metadata of documents produced by the
+This repo contains processed data of documents produced by the

 [Translatin](https://www.huygens.knaw.nl/en/projecten/translatin-2/)
 project, the purpose of which is to study